cylc/cylc-admin/docs/proposal-rose-suite-run.md

 - [ ] Replace `rose-suite.conf`.
-  - [ ] Create an alternative jinja2 and/or python format file and tests for
+  - [ ] Create an alternative python config file and tests for these format.
-    these format.
   - [ ] Create a cylc plugin to maintain back compatibility by parsing rose-suite.conf